- Aims and Scope

 Conflict of Interest and Sources of Funding

 Authors must explicitly state whether potential conflicts of interest (COI) exist or not.
-This includes, but is not limited to, agreements for research support (including research funding and provision of equipment or materials), honoraria (such as lecture fees), consulting, employment, promotional fees, advisory role, stock ownership, patent/licensing fees, and any other financial, institutional or personal relationships with biotechnology manufacturers, pharmaceutical companies, or other commercial organizations that has any interest in the subject matter, materials, or process(es) discussed in the manuscript.
+This includes, but is not limited to, agreements for research support (including research funding and provision of equipment or materials), honoraria (such as lecture fees), consulting, employment, promotional fees, advisory role, stock ownership, patent/licensing fees, and any other financial, institutional or personal relationships with biotechnology manufacturers, pharmaceutical companies, or other commercial organizations that have any interest in the subject matter, materials, or process(es) discussed in the manuscript.
 Any possible COI related to the study presented in the manuscript must be disclosed on the title page under the heading “Conflicts of Interest” using the following examples for each author:

 “A (author name) received honoraria from Z (entity name); B holds an advisory role in Y; C is an employee of Company X.”

 If a manuscript is accepted for publication, the disclosures will be published as they appear in this section.
 If there are no COIs, the authors should state “The authors declare that there are no relevant conflicts of interest” on the title page.

-All authors will receive e-mail notification to confirm and complete their COI disclosure after manuscript submission.
+All authors will receive e-mail notification to confirm and complete their COI disclosure forms (e-forms) after manuscript submission.

-- Clinical research included in articles, which report on human subjects or materials of human origin, must comply with the provisions of the Declaration of Helsinki, and it must be mentioned that the study had been approved by the relevant institutional or national review board (IRB).
+- Clinical research included in articles, which report on human subjects or materials of human origin, must comply with the provisions of the Declaration of Helsinki, and it must be mentioned that the study has been approved by the relevant institutional or national review board (IRB).
 If no approval from any IRB was required, that must be explicitly stated in the manuscript.
-Those researchers do not have ethics review committees should follow the principles outlined in the Declaration of Helsinki.
+Those researchers who do not have institutional or national ethics review committees should follow the principles outlined in the Declaration of Helsinki.

-- Any studies involves human subjects must clearly indicate that written consent has been obtained from all patients and relevant persons (such as the parent or legal guardian) to publish the information, including photographs.
+- Any studies involving human subjects must clearly indicate that written consent has been obtained from all patients and relevant persons (such as the parent or legal guardian) to publish the information, including photographs.